Kwadwo Sheldon (YouTuber)

-Bernard Kwadwo Amoafo (born September 14, 1994), also known as Kwadwo Sheldon is a Ghanaian YouTube personality and content creator.
+Bernard Kwadwo Amoafo (born September 14, 1994), also known as Kwadwo Sheldon is a Ghanaian YouTube personality and content creator and a business man.
 He was featured in Avance Media 50 Most Influential Young Ghanaians in 2020 and 2021 for his work in media.

 Early life and education

 Kwadwo Sheldon is a native of Kwahu Pepease in the Eastern Region of Ghana.
 His father died when Sheldon was four years old.
 He attended Pepease Presby Junior High School and Sonrise Christian High School for his junior and senior high level of education respectively.
 He later attended Ho Technical University formerly Ho Polytechnic and obtained a Higher National Diploma (HND) in Marketing.

 Media career

-In 2013, he was hired as a social media manager at The Rave Media Group, and in 2016 he was employed by OMG Media where he hosted the show “Yawa of the Day,” a daily comic entertainment news segment where trending news are discussed.
+In 2013, he was hired as a social media manager at The Rave Media Group, and in 2016 he was employed by OMG Media where he hosted the show “Yawa of the Day,” a daily comic entertainment news segment where trending news is discussed.
+He owns an entertainment studio called Kwadwo Sheldon Studios.
+They produce content like Yaw Of The Day, The Breakdown, What A Rapper Said, Prrrr!, Bants And Rants, On The Streets, Convo with the Head, amongst others.